khalid-hussain/shaheen/chap1.md

 object as to why you needed several armed individuals to deliver a message of peace?"

-The armor-clad rider replied, "I am sure Badr Bin Mughira's fighters won't be overwhelmed by fifty fighters from Granada.
+The armor-clad rider replied, "I am sure Badr bin Mughira's fighters won't be overwhelmed by fifty fighters from Granada.
 However, we need to enquire if he has any objection to this, we can ask these soldiers to return or else we can handover our weapons to you or our companions can stay on that side of the river